Frozen & Fun Dog Treats for Hot Summer Days

 When looking at possible ingredients for homemade dog treats, check with your vet to be sure the ingredients won't affect any of your dog's current health issues.
 If you're not sure about homemade goodies, some regular dog treats (or some canned dog food) frozen in water-filled ice cube trays will keep your dog busy and cool while they lick their way to a tasty tidbit.

-As you create frozen dog treats for summer, share your favourite recipes and ideas with your friends so the other pups in your neighbourhood can keep cool all summer long.
+As you create frozen dog treats for summer, share your favorite recipes and ideas with your friends so the other pups in your neighborhood can keep cool all summer long.

 Chrissie Klinger is a pet parent that enjoys sharing her home with her furkids, two of her own children and her husband.
 Chrissie enjoys spending time with all her family members when she is not teaching, writing or blogging.
 She strives to write articles that help pet owners live a more active and meaningful life with their pets.